 First, check the local network speed in your new area.
 You can do this by entering the address of the new property.
-If you are currently connected to FTTP fibre-optic broadband or with Virgin Media, you will need to contact your service provider to see whether FTTP or Virgin’s network is available in the UK.
+If you’re currently connected to FTTP fibre-optic broadband or with Virgin Media, you’ll need to contact your service provider to see whether FTTP or Virgin’s network is available in the UK.
 We suggest that you give yourself enough time by planning ahead.
 Most broadband providers require 30 days’ notice.

-The same can be said about the type of property you’re moving into.
-For example, some apartment blocks won’t have access to full packages.
+Also, check the type of property you’re moving into.
+Some apartment blocks won’t have access to full packages.
 Whilst you might be able to get Sky Broadband, you might not get access to Sky TV.
 You should check ahead with your current provider if they can offer all the services included in your current package.

 What’s more, if you’ve bought a property that has been derelict for some time, you will need to check if there is an active landline.
 You can test this by going to the property and plugging in a landline phone.
 Remember, you don’t need a house phone to get broadband.
 ADSL and FFTC do need an active phone line.
 Additionally, you will need to pay for installation costs if the property doesn’t have either of these.

 Owners of self-build homes will first need to get the post office to confirm the address of the property.
-Once this has been done, you can contact a provider of your choice and order the installation of a new landline.
+You can contact a provider of your choice and order the installation of a new landline, once this has been done.
 Your chosen provider will contract Openreach to set up the network to your self-built house.
 All you need to do after you’ve taken the necessary steps is to contact your service provider.
 If you want to switch to Broadband Freedom, we can take all the stress away and do it for you.
 Any further advice you may need can be answered in one of our live web chat sessions.